kynnemall/kynnemall/README.md

 ### About me

 * I’m in the final year of my PhD investigating how platelet biomechanics affect platelet function.
 When I complete the PhD, I will be looking for Data Scientist roles with a focus on biomedical science.
-I've done lots of image analysis so a computer vision role would also be an option.
+I've done lots of image analysis so a computer vision role would be ideal.
-* I'm currently enrolled in the Udacity Data Science Nanodegree program to boost my skills and focus my efforts into a portfolio
+* I've just completed the Udacity Data Science Nanodegree program
 * Current project focus: dog breed identification using CNNs in a streamlit web app (hosting to follow)

 ## My GitHub Stats 📊